vult-dsp/vult/README.md

 Logo design by: John Klimt https://www.facebook.com/JohnKlimt

+The Vult logo is property of Leonardo Laguna Ruiz, all rights reserved.

 ## Contact

 If you want to receive notifications for future development of this project you can join to the google group http://groups.google.com/d/forum/vult